VantrichtThomas/self-driving-car/README.md

 `Arne Lavaert & Thomas Vantricht`
 `3MCT Smart tech & AI`

+This Project contains three scripts:
+1. Let a car drive between two lines of tape `lane_follower.py`
+2. Detect traffic lights and change a LED to the detected color `traffic_light_detector.py`
+3. Combination of previous scripts, by doing the traffic light detection on a separate thread `lane_follower_and_detection_threaded.py`

-This Project lets a car drive between two lines of tape and stop at a red traffic light.
-It will start driving again when the light turns green.
+The original idea was to drive between the lines and stop the car when a red traffic light is detected.
+When the light turns green again, the car may continue to follow the lines.
+Since the Raspberry Pi cannot handle these two tasks together, the lane following and traffic light detection where developed to work separately.

 Manual to install this project on your own raspberry pi.